-The Board continues to uphold and implement high standards of corporate governance and corporate social responsibility across the Group.
-Details of the corporate governance disclosure and activities of corporate social responsibility are disclosed in the relevant sections of the annual report.
+The Board continues to uphold and implement high standards of corporate governance and corporate sustainability and ESG across the Group.
+Details of the corporate governance disclosure and activities of corporate sustainability and ESG are disclosed in the relevant sections of the annual report.